Use these calls to pull fired-up autumn longbeards into range

-The second fall tom, glowing in the afternoon sun, slipped in shortly after that, its footsteps crunching on fallen leaves like somebody pounding a bag of potato chips.
-Beard flopping, it slowed, and minced steps into range.
+The second fall tom, glowing in the afternoon sun, slipped in shortly after that — footsteps crunching on fallen leaves as if somebody were pounding a bag of potato chips.
+Beard flopping, he slowed, and minced steps into range.
 Several deep gobbler clucks and some rising fighting purrs emanated from our well-hidden setup.

 Like a hunch-shouldered Count Dracula, the autumn longbeard began to stalk the sounds.
-Its brick-red head flashed red, white and blue.
+His brick-red head flashed red, white, and blue.
 In he came, fired up.
-He stopped, clucked ... and that's when our buddy filled his tag.
+He stopped, clucked … and that's when our buddy filled his tag.

-Pecking order, and the desire for gobblers to hold their rank in it, is alive and well in autumn, same as spring.
+Pecking order, and gobblers' desire to hold their rank, is alive and well in autumn, same as spring.
 You've surely seen longbeards take on a jake or tom decoy in the spring, right?
 Decoy or not, gobblers are often primed for a fight.
-Sometimes they watch it; other times they run in to be part of it.
+Sometimes they watch; other times they run in to be part of it.

 Gobblers will sometimes sound off as they approach, gobbling and yelping on their way in.
 Make it sound like a fight.
 Scratch the leaves.
 Hold the lid of your cap, and smack it against a tree or your leg to imitate wings colliding.
 And get ready: a bright, bobbing gobbler head or two might be dialing in on you.

 In fall, male turkeys gobble to locate each other and when they get excited.
 They'll sometimes gobble on the roost.
 They'll gobble when regrouping after a flock break.
-If they're fall jakes, they'll tag on a little developing gobble as they make a kee-kee-run.
+If they're fall jakes, they'll tag on a little developing gobble after a kee-kee run.
 They aren't rounding up hens, but the noise is just as exciting as a spring hunt.
 You can count me in.